-Low Beam Headlight, High Beam Headlight, Park/Turn Light - Models with Halogen Headlights - If Equipped See your authorized dealer for bulb replacement.
+Low Beam Headlamp, High Beam Headlamp, Park/Turn Lamp - Models with Halogen Headlamps - If Equipped See your authorized dealer for bulb replacement.

-Low Beam Headlight, High Beam Headlight, and Park/Turn Light - Models with High Intensity Discharge (HID) Headlights - If Equipped
+Low Beam Headlamp, High Beam Headlamp, and Park/Turn Lamp - Models with High Intensity Discharge (HID) Headlamps - If Equipped

-HID Headlights
+HID Headlamps

-The headlights are a type of high voltage discharge tube.
-High voltage can remain in the circuit even with the HEADLIGHT switch off and the key removed.
-Because 7 of this, you should not attempt to service a headlight bulb yourself.
-If a headlight bulb fails, take your vehicle to an authorized dealer for service.
+The headlamps are a type of high voltage discharge tube.
+High voltage can remain in the circuit even with the headlamp switch off and the key removed.
+Because of this, you should not attempt to service a headlamp bulb yourself.
+If a headlamp bulb fails, take your vehicle to an authorized dealer for service.

-A transient high tension occurs at the bulb sockets of HID headlights when the headlight switch is turned ON.
+A transient high tension occurs at the bulb sockets of HID headlamps when the headlamp switch is turned ON.
 It may cause serious electrical shock or electrocution if not serviced properly.
 See your authorized dealer for service.

-NOTE: On vehicles equipped with HID headlights, when the headlights are turned on, there is a blue hue to the lights.
+NOTE: On vehicles equipped with HID headlamps, when the headlamps are turned on, there is a blue hue to the lamps.
 This diminishes and becomes more white after approximately 10 seconds, as the system charges.

-Front/Rear Side Marker Light
+Front/Rear Side Marker Lamp

 1. Remove the front/rear side marker.
-Use a fiber stick or similar tool to gently pry the light on the outboard side to disengage the clip.
+Use a fiber stick or similar tool to gently pry the lamp on the outboard side to disengage the clip.

-• If a screwdriver is used, make sure a soft material is placed between the vehicle body and tool so not to scratch the paint.

-2. Rotate the bulb's socket counterclockwise, and remove the bulb and socket assembly from the housing.

-3. Pull the bulb out of the socket and insert the replacement bulb.

-4. Install the bulb and socket assembly into the housing, and rotate the socket clockwise to lock it in place.

-5. Reinstall the front/rear side marker.
+- If a screwdriver is used, make sure a soft material is placed between the vehicle body and tool so not to scratch the paint. - 2.
+Rotate the bulb's socket counterclockwise, and remove the bulb and socket assembly from the housing. - 3.
+Pull the bulb out of the socket and insert the replacement bulb. - 4.
+Install the bulb and socket assembly into the housing, and rotate the socket clockwise to lock it in place. - 5.
+Reinstall the front/rear side marker.

-Tail/Turn/Stop Light
+Tail/Turn and Stop Lamp

-- 1. Open the trunk. - 2.
-Using a screwdriver, remove the tail light retainer.
+1. Open the trunk.

+2. Using a screwdriver, remove the tail lamp retainer.

-3. Remove the fasteners from the back of the tail light assembly.
+3. Remove the fasteners from the back of the tail lamp access the bulbs.

-4. Pull back the trunk liner.

-5. Remove the remaining fasteners from the back of the tail light assembly.
+- 4. Pull back the trunk liner. - 5.
+Remove the remaining fasteners from the back of the tail lamp assembly.

-6. Pull the tail light assembly clear from the vehicle to access the bulbs.
+6. Pull the tail lamp assembly clear from the vehicle to access the bulbs.